tomgooch/windy-plugin-soarcalc/docs/ReadMe.md

 ### Desktop

-1. Open [Windy.com](https://www.windy.com) within a browser on a laptop/PC (Note: this will not work on a mobile device as it will redirect you to the Windy App which does not support plugins)
+1. Open [Windy.com](https://www.windy.com) within a browser on a laptop/PC

 2. Open the menu